-When considering a sauna outdoors, you should also think whether you would like a cabin-style sauna or barrel sauna.
-Barrel saunas have become more popular for its smaller footprint and its cylindrical shape that lets the air circulate naturally.
+When considering a sauna outdoors, you should also think about whether you would like a cabin-style sauna or barrel sauna.
+Barrel saunas have become more popular for their smaller footprint and their cylindrical shape that lets the air circulate naturally.

 Cost is another factor to consider.
 When making any big purchase, considering how much you are willing to spend is important.
 Just as if you were buying a car, you likely have a budget.
 The type and size of the sauna will also affect your cost.